wolifu/TAFuzzer/sFuzz/README.md

 ./fuzz -g -r 0 -d 120 && chmod +x fuzzMe && ./fuzzMe
 ```

-**Note:** sfuzz uses Solidity compiler of linux's enviroment, don't forget to install the compiler which is able to compile your smart contracts.
+**Note:** This fuzzing module is adapted from [sfuzz](https://github.com/duytai/sFuzz).
+It uses Solidity compiler of linux's enviroment, don't forget to install the compiler which is able to compile your smart contracts.
 If x.sol is the filename, x is the name of a smart contract in file x.sol.
 Otherwise, no contract will be found